 - The hearing was not conducted according to established procedures

-- A respondent has up to three business days (or by 8 m. on the next university business day if the deadline occurs when university offices are closed) from the date of the decision notification to submit an appeal in writing.
+- A respondent has up to two business days (or by 8 a.m. on the next university business day if the deadline occurs when university offices are closed) from the date of the decision notification to submit an appeal in writing to the Director of Residence Life.
 This notification must clearly identify which of the reason(s) for the appeal and give clear support for this reason.